 Tips for budding mommy bloggers out there?

 Be true to yourself, and blog about something close to your heart.
-Create an identity, or a selling factor which people will identify your blog with.
-This is especially useful if you intend to make money out blogging as well.
+Create an identity or a selling factor that people will identify your blog with.
+This is especially useful if you intend to make money out of blogging as well.
 At the end of the day, anyone can blog, but it takes a bit of work to get recognized.